Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-You can generate monthly income from a wide variety of investments, ranging from ultra-safe but low-yielding savings accounts to the exceptional risk and potential high payouts available to small business owners.
-A sensible strategy would likely involve dividing your money and putting it in several of these types of investments, selecting asset classes and individual assets on the basis of your needs for income, convenience safety and liquidity.
+You can generate monthly income from a wide variety of investments, ranging from ultra-safe but low-yielding savings accounts to the exceptional risk and potentially high payouts available to small business owners.
+A sensible strategy would likely involve dividing your money and putting it in several of these types of investments.
+Ideally while also selecting asset classes and individual assets on the basis of your needs for income, convenience, safety and liquidity.

 Tips on Retirement